Merec/context-element/README.md

 ContextElement
 ============

-ContextElement is a jQuery plugin which allows you to add an element as context item to each HTML element you want.
-It was originally designed to extend [Twitter Bootstrap](http://getbootstrap.com/) but it also runs as standalone.
+ContextElement is a jQuery plugin which allows you to add an element as context item to any HTML element of your choice.
+It was originally designed to extend <a href="http://getbootstrap.com">Twitter Bootstrap</a> but it also runs as standalone.
+The events can be triggered by left-, right- or middle mouse click or by touch for touch supported devices.

 Usage
 ------------